hungnm11/Video-HTML5-with-Dash/README.md

-# Video-HTML5-with-Dash
+# Video.js - HTML5 Video Player with Adverstiment random positions and Streaming MPEG-DASH

-  Video HTML5 with Dash
+  Streaming MPEG-DASH is not now available.

 **Videojs** is a plugin